lhc17/HoloNet/docs/tutorial_folder/tutorial_CE.rst

 .. image:: tutorial_CE_files/tutorial_CE_2_0.png

-We prepare a database with pairwise ligand and receptor genes for users.
+We provide a database with pairwise ligand and receptor genes for users.
 Load the database and filter the LR pairs, requiring both ligand and receptor genes to be expressed in a certain percentage of cells (or spots).